 What do you enjoy most about your job?

 Where do I start?
-I qualified 42 years ago and have been a consultant at Royal Brompton Hospital just shy of 30 years.
+I qualified 43 years ago and have been a consultant at Royal Brompton Hospital more than 30 years.
 I cannot imagine a better job, and if the clock was turned back, I would not want to do anything else.